vuex-orm/vuex-orm/docs/model/relationship.md

 }
 ```

 For this example, Post has many Comments.
-The arguments for the `this.hasMany()` is again pretty much same as the others.
+The arguments for the `this.hasMany` is again pretty much same as the others.
 The first argument is the model, and second is the 'foreign key' of the related model.

 ### Has Many By

-In some case, the model it self has all the keys of the related model.
+In some case, the model itself has all the keys of the related model.
 Like below example.

 ```js
 {